zsxkib/dia/README.md

 ## ⚠️ Disclaimer

-This project offers a high-fidelity speech generation model intended solely for research and educational use.
+This project offers a high-fidelity speech generation model intended for research and educational use.
 The following uses are **strictly forbidden**:

 - **Identity Misuse**: Do not produce audio resembling real individuals without permission.
 - **Deceptive Content**: Do not use this model to generate misleading content (e.g. fake news)